pret/pokeplatinum/docs/logging.md

 # Logging

-The repository includes a basic logger, that works with emulators such as MelonDS and No$GBA
+The repository includes a basic logger, that works with emulators such as MelonDS and No$GBA.

-To enable it, compile with `make debug` (or the `logging_enabled` meson option)
+To enable it, compile with `make debug` (or the `logging_enabled` meson option).

 ## Usage